fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightMetastore.md

 ```

 ### -SqlAzureServerName
-Specifies the azure_2ssNoVersion instance to use for this metastore.
+Specifies the AzuressNoVersion instance to use for this metastore.

 ```yaml
 Type: String